En-Query/EncryptedQuery/RUNNING.md

 **Hadoop**: `http://hadoop.apache.org/`

+## Building the Application
+To build the Encrypted Query application download and unpack the project from github

+Use the build command: `mvn clean install -P native-libs`

+This will create a distribution tar file `encryptedquery-1.0.0-SNAPSHOT-dist.tar.gz` in the target folder.
+Un-tar this file into a working folder.

 ## Required Files

-Below we describe how to perform a test runs in each mode.
 The following files are required to execute an Encrypted Query:

 * *Data Schema file* - This file describes the data to be queried against.
 Each field in the JSON record is described.